nugaalcapital/nugaalcapital.github.io/_posts/2024-08-13-Why-Tokenisation-can-help-Somalia-and-the-developing-world-attract-alternative-Foreign-Direct-Investment.md

 ![IMF](/images/IMF.png)

 Below is a table of the top 20 countries for interest payments per gdp.
-We can see some countries with large debt to IMF making appearance here as well.
+We can see some countries with large debt to IMF making an appearance here as well.

 <table class="table" style="">
  <thead>